 Legendary author and editor Michael Moorcock turned 75 on December 18, 2014.
 In celebration of his lifetime of tremendous (and ongoing) contributions to SF and fantasy literature, Locus’s December issue gathers tributes and retrospectives on his life and work to date, as well as a look at what comes next.
 He has a new novel coming from Tor, plus reprints and new material from PM Press, and British publisher Gollancz is engaged in a major project to republish all of Moorcock’s genre fiction in new, definitive editions.

 In addition to appreciations by Harlan Ellison, Alan Moore, Norman Spinrad, Iain Sinclair, Jeff VanderMeer, and the late Andrea Dworkin, the issue has an interview conducted with Moorcock last month by artist John Picacio, an overview of Moorcock’s life and work by scholar John Davey, an excerpt from Moorcock’s upcoming novel The Whispering Swarm (Tor) and an interview with Ramsey Kanaan of PM Press, which is publishing a great deal of Moorcock material.
+Our enormous thanks to John Picacio for his assistance.

 John Picacio: Let’s talk about your forthcoming novel The Whispering Swarm.
 From what I’ve gathered, creating this book was a long journey, especially considering how fast you’re used to working.
 As a visual guy, I see a grail on the cover and I’ve seen you note somewhere online that there is no grail in the story, so I’m even more intrigued now.